Applying for a student visa in your home country

 Step 5- Prepare documents

 Make sure you enclose all the required documents with your application.
-All documents except the CAS statement must be originals: scanned copies, faxes and emails are not acceptable.
-You should submit a photocopy of each document in addition to the original document itself.
+All documents except the CAS statement must be originals; scanned copies, faxes and emails are not acceptable.
+You should submit a photocopy of each document in addition to the original document.

 Below is a list of the required documentation.
-Please note however that Cardiff University accepts no legal responsibility for its accuracy.
-It is your responsibility to check the Tier 4 Policy Guidance to ensure that you have provided all the necessary documentation.
+Disclaimer: Cardiff University accepts no legal responsibility for its accuracy.
+It is your responsibility to check the Tier 4 Policy Guidance to ensure you have provided all necessary documentation.
 You should also read the Home Office guidance on documents you must provide.

 - Current passport;

 - 2 recent passport sized photographs.
-These must meet the Home Office strict guidance;
+These must meet the Home Office's strict guidance;

-- The visa fee, which is normally non-refundable, and must normally be paid in the currency of the country where you are applying;
+- The visa fee, which is non-refundable, and must normally be paid in the currency of the country where you are applying;

 - A CAS statement from Cardiff University.You can request a CAS statement through SIMS.
 Log in using your username and password and select 'request CAS statement' option.
 If you need further assistance contact Registry.
 Allow 5 working days to receive the CAS statement email.
 This will be sent to the email address held on SIMS.
 Print this email and submit with your application.

-- All qualifications listed on your CAS statement (if applicable)- this will normally be the academic and English qualifications that the University took into account when deciding to accept you for the course which you are studying;
+- All qualifications listed on your CAS statement (if applicable)- this will be the academic and English qualifications that the University assessed when it accepted you for your course;

-- Proof that you have enough money to meet the maintenance requirements.
-Please see our Guide to extending your student visa for full details about what documentation you will need to provide;
+- Proof you have enough money to meet the maintenance requirements.
+See our Guide to extending your student visa for full details about what documentation you will need to provide;

 - Your biometric details, which you will have to provide in person.
 This will involve scans of all 10 fingers and a full-face digital photograph.
-The whole procedure should take no more than 5 minutes to complete.
+The whole procedure should take no more than 5 minutes.
 Your visa application will not be processed until you have met this requirement.

 - Academic Technology Approval Scheme (ATAS) Certificate (if applicable);